Haannbboo/JAQK/README.md

 For usage questions, the best place to go to is [StackOverflow](https://stackoverflow.com/questions/tagged/JAQK);
 Further, general questions and discussions can also take place on the github [issues section](https://github.com/Haannbboo/JAQK/issues).

-If you have any detailed question about the plan/design/develop of this tookit, feel free to contact me through my email.
+If you have **ANY** detailed question about the plan/design/develop of this package, feel free to contact me through my email.

 ## Previous Updates